spantaleev/matrix-docker-ansible-deploy/docs/importing-sqlite.md

 ## Prerequisites

-Before doing the actual import, **you need to upload your SQLite database file to the server**.
+Before doing the actual import, **you need to upload your SQLite database file to the server** (any path is okay).

 ## Importing